Identity

 11. Back to top

-1. Traditional gabled forms.
+1. Traditional gabled form

-3. Slight variations in building line and eaves height to give an organic character and emphasise individual houses.
+3. Slight variations in building line and eaves height to give an organic character and emphasise individual houses

-5. Porches that announce the entrance to each house and also have built-in storage to the side.
+5. Porches that announce the entrance to each house and also have built-in storage to the side

-6. Traditional local slate, slatestone and roughcast render.
+6. Traditional local slate, slatestone and roughcast render

-7. Small semi-private spaces in front of each house.
+7. Small semi-private spaces in front of each house

-8. Informal communal driveway with a single, simple entrance from the lane.
+8. Informal communal driveway with a single, simple entrance from the lane

-9. Retention of stone wall with fencing to improve visibility splays for drivers.
+9. Retention of stone wall with fencing to improve visibility splays for drivers

-10. Retention of mature trees and shrubs provide screening for the private space, but also maintains the rural character of the lane.
+10. Retention of mature trees and shrubs provide screening for the private space, but also maintains the rural character of the lane

 11. Back to top

-1. Variations in setback and eaves height break the terrace down to reflect the grain of the settlement, and provide rhythm and visual interest.
+1. Variations in setback and eaves height break the terrace down to reflect the grain of the settlement, and provide rhythm and visual interest

-2. Large south-facing windows to upper floor.
+2. Large south-facing windows to upper floor

-3. High stone boundary retained and repurposed as the boundary to the back gardens.
+3. High stone boundary retained and repurposed as the boundary to the back gardens

-4. Building materials harmonise with those of the context.
+4. Building materials harmonise with those of the context

-5. The orientation and grain of the new houses forms an attractive group with neighbouring buildings.
+5. The orientation and grain of the new houses forms an attractive group with neighbouring buildings

 6. Back to top